MACS PG Enquiries

 In the third semester (May-August) students undertake a specialist MSc project which is written up as a 15000 word dissertation.
 This project enables further development and consolidation of skills introduced in the taught courses, applying them to a challenging practical problem in this subject area.

 Entry requires a good honours degree in Computer Science.
 Candidates holding a little less than a good honours degree or its equivalent but with compensating qualifications or experience may be admitted to the Postgraduate Diploma programme.
 Transfer to the MSc will be possible later on if exam and course work are at MSc level.
-Non-native English speakers should have an English level of IELTS 6.0 or its equivalent.

 English language requirements